solrevdev/solrevdev.github.io/_posts/2020-02-02-upgrade-bootstrap-and-jquery-in-aspnet-core-31-with-libman.md

 The magic is done via a file in your project root called `libman.json` which describes what files, from where and to where they need to go basically.

-I needed to upgrade the version of jquery and bootstrap in a new `dotnet new` project so here for any others or me in the future is the libman.json file I ended up up with.
+I needed to upgrade the version of jquery and bootstrap in a new `dotnet new` project so here for any others or me in the future is the libman.json file I ended up up with that will replace the versions of bootstrap and jquery bundled with ASP.NET core with the latest ones.

 {% gist 59023acd7cce43f96ae2a3b9da826a8b %}